shimamoto/docker-predictionio/README.md

 Docker container for PredictionIO-based machine learning services

 This container uses Apache Spark, HBase and Elasticsearch.
-The PredictionIO version is [jpioug](https://github.com/jpioug) version.
+The PredictionIO version is 0.11.0-incubating.

 ### Use it interactively for development:
 1. First, build docker image from local Dockerfile: cd to the path containing the Dockerfile, then: